A DIY Guide to Fixing the Toyota P0401 (EGR) Code

 Step 4: Clear the Code and Test Drive

-With everything reassembled, plug in your OBD2 scanner and clear the P0401 code from the vehicle's computer.
-Now, start the car and take it for a test drive.
-A 15-20 minute drive should be enough for the computer to confirm that the EGR system is now flowing correctly.
-If the check engine light stays off, you have successfully completed the repair.
+Use your OBD2 scanner to clear the P0401 code.
+Start the car and take a 15–20 minute test drive to allow the computer to confirm proper EGR flow.
+If the check engine light remains off, the repair is complete.

 Final Thoughts